HarperDB/template-redirector/README.md

 - `id`: Unique identifier (Primary Key)
 - `utcStartTime`: Activation start time (optional)
 - `utcEndTime`: Activation end time (optional)
+- `host`: The hostname to match for the redirect. '*' for a globla rule.
+- `version`: The redirect version batch (optional)
 - `path`: Incoming URL path to match
 - `redirectURL`: URL to redirect to
 - `statusCode`: HTTP status code for the redirect (default: 301)
 - `lastAccessed`: Timestamp of last access

+The `version` table in the `redirect` database stores the active version.

+- `code`: The version code (Primary Key)
+- `utcStartTime`: The time the version should go active
+- `utcEndTime`: The time the version should become inactive

+The `hosts` table in the `redirect` database stores the per host information.

+- `host`: The version code (Primary Key)
+- `allowGlobalRules`: A boolean that determines if a rules without a hostname can be applied to this host

 ## API Endpoints